kmoore1616/Plane_derivation-Animation/README.md

 # Usage

-The program is very simple and will start automaticly.
+The program is very simple and will start automatically.
 When the plane reaches the end press space to reset the animation.
 The values of X and Z should come out to around:<br />
 Z = 1600
 X = 1250